2025 Event | Blue Mountains World Kangaroo Day

 The public responded to us "Wishing them a happy World Kangaroo Day" and were keen to learn more.

-In 2025, this outreach will happen during the day on World Kangaroo Day itself - 24/10/2025.
+In 2025, this outreach will happen up to and including World Kangaroo Day itself - 24/10/2025.
+We will be going to schools, town centres and railway stations

 ...the Kangaroos need our help now flyer to educate people on the challenges to kangaroo survival